Kishore96in/kishore96in.github.io/content/blog/anisotropy in Pencil.md

 +++
-title = "Implementations of anisotropic forcing in Pencil" date = "2025-03-23T20:11:14+05:30" url = "blog/anisotropy-pencil-code"
+title = "A note on various implementations of anisotropic forcing in Pencil" date = "2025-03-23T20:11:14+05:30" url = "blog/anisotropy-pencil-code"